 National Olympic Stadium is the largest sports complex in Cambodia.
 Many people residing in Phnom Penh would visit the stadium during the early morning and late afternoon mainly to exercise.
 Also, you will see a lot of teenagers and young people there as well to relax and enjoy the weather.
 It is difficult to find a spacious place like this in the capital where most of the buildings are packed.
 So, it is an excellent hideout you can escape from this crowded and loud city.

 National Olympic Stadium hosted many important sports activities, including GANEFO games, the disabled volleyball world championships, international football matches, etc. However, the sports complex has yet held any Olympic games regardless of its name.
 This architecture took one year to construct between 1963 and 1964 by the father of modern Khmer architecture, Vann Molyvann.
 Moreover, the capacity of this stadium can hold up to 70,000 people.
 This article will explore more into some facts and details of this amazing National Olympic Stadium.

-Check to know more on: How to Spend a Day in Phnom Penh!!!!!!
+You might also be interested: How to Spend a Day in Phnom Penh

 Amazing National Olympic Stadium in Phnom Penh

 Located in the west of central Phnom Penh, the National Olympic Stadium lies with a space of 30 hectares.
 The land was previously a racetrack.
 As a National Sports Complex, the stadium offers many sports arenas, including volleyball, gymnastics, running tracks, swimming pools, etc. Interestingly, the swimming and diving pools are in the Olympic size.